Éric Zemmour: Remarks about Vichy France's treatment of Jews

 Zemmour generated controversy by claiming that "Vichy [France] protected French Jews and gave the foreign Jews [to the Nazis]" in an interview with CNews.
 His statements in the interview polarized the French Jewish community, and were criticized by many Jewish leaders and intellectuals.
 In response to Zemmour's comment, the chief rabbi of France, Haïm Korsia, called Zemmour an antisemite and a racist.

 Accusations of sexual harassment

 In May 2021, Zemmour was publicly accused of inappropriate sexual behaviour by several women, but no judicial proceedings followed.

-Wikipedia page manipulation
+WikiZedia: Attempts to manipulate Wikipedia page

-In February 2022, a shadow group working covertly within the digital division of Zemmour's campaign team was organized to alter articles at Wikipedia in order to promote Zemmour's profile.
-This "WikiZedia" team was discovered, and administrators at French Wikipedia banned seven editors, including a 15-year veteran who was one of the top contributors.
+In February 2022, "WikiZedia" team (Wikipedia + Zemmour) which is a shadow group working covertly within the digital division of Zemmour's campaign team was organized to alter articles at French Wikipedia in order to promote his profile.
+The team attempted to repeatedly rewrite Zemmour's Wikipedia article, made him "as visible as possible" by inserting links and quotations from him on other articles, and engaged in historical negationism to promote Zemmour's discredited assertion that the Vichy government had tried to rescue French Jews from the Nazis.

+After they were discovered, and Zemmour's director of digital strategy confirmed his team's efforts, administrators at French Wikipedia banned seven editors at 13:25 on 17 February 2022, including User:Cheep who joined on 31 December 2006 and was banned from English Wikipedia at 20:08 on 19 February 2022.
+They were consequently globally banned from Wikimedia Foundation at 17:28 on 1 June 2022.